 When you’re not feasting at your own personal banquet, you’re still spoilt with the in-house offerings.
 Tucked away with a breezy, minimalist aesthetic is the Corner Room, where a former Elliot’s chef knocks up Spanish brasserie-style dishes.
-It should whet your appetite nicely for a jaunt down to the low-lit cocktail bar, Peg + Patriot, where Matt Whiley’s scientific concoctions involve things like centrifuges, water baths, and calvados-soaked mushrooms.
+But for something a little more experimental, head to the ground floor restaurant Da Terra.

-Thanks to its lofty size, the Town Hall also manages to cram in a heated, sky-lit swimming pool and an accompanying fitness room; while in-house events range from séances and 18th century installations to an immersive criminal adventure that runs through the rooms of the hotel.
+Thanks to its lofty size, the Town Hall also manages to cram in a heated, sky-lit swimming pool and an accompanying fitness room; while in-house events range from séances and 18th century installations to immersive theatre shows taking place in the hotel’s rooms and labyrinthine corridors.
 If you’re after a more relaxed stay, they’ve still got you covered with 24-hour room service, a free shuttle bus service to the City in the mornings, and even a pair of resident goldfish that can be installed in your room if you’re feeling lonely.

 There’s no way Poirot would have even got round to solving any crimes.

 NOTE: Rooms at the Town Hall Hotel start at £130 per night, meals not included.
-To find out more and reserve, take a look at their website HERE.
+To find out more and make a reservation, take a look at their website HERE.

 Town Hall Hotel | Patriot Square, Bethnal Green, E2 9NF